Knowing how to get personal training clients is essential for building a successful personal training business.

 While Instagram isn’t necessarily the most practical way to get personal training clients fast, it’s still an essential tool to market your services and build your reputation.

-However, these competitions should only be done occasionally.
-When doing this, you should take the 80/20 approach.
-This means 80% of your content should be focused on adding value to your page, and 20% is promotional.
+Pro tip: With Instagram content, take the 80/20 approach.
+This means 80% of your content should be focused on adding value to your page while 20% is promotional.

-This means you avoid ‘spamming’ your audience with content solely focused on selling things.
-Many people will become irritated if their Instagram feed is constantly filled with competition giveaways and content focused on reposting or sharing.
+This avoids filling your audience’s feed with content solely focused on selling things.
+Many people will become irritated if their Instagram feed is flooded with competition giveaways and offers.

-Fortunately, anyone can create a group on Facebook.
+And even better, anyone can create a group on Facebook.
 Admins don’t have to be verified or go through a screening process.
-Simply locate the group button and click it!
+Simply locate the group button and tap it:

 Depending on the kind of community you want to create, you can choose to have either a public or private group.
 A public group means anyone can see the name, posts, location, and members.
 This also means it will show up in people’s searches or newsfeeds.